dslisleedh/ESC/README.md

 DFLIP datasets consist of 4 datasets: DIV2K, Flickr2K, LSDIR, and DiverSeg-IP.
 We leverage the DFLIP datasets to demonstrate our method's data scalability.
 ![image](https://github.com/dslisleedh/ESC/blob/main/figs/DFLIPQuantitative.png)

+## Acknowledgement
+This work is based on [BasicSR](https://github.com/XPixelGroup/BasicSR) and [HAT](https://github.com/XPixelGroup/HAT).
+We thank them for their great work and for sharing the code.